 Author May Sarton says it well, “it feels like an illness to be so far from my inner self”.

-If I’m not directing my ship, it’s the world that’s doing so – steering me into situations reminiscent of storms, shark infested waters, or abandoned harbors.
-And how the world offers seductive promises – success, real estate investments, a name for ourselves.
-Be this, do that, and be sure to keep up with the Jones’!
+How often in venturing into our lives without God’s faithful anchoring, we meet, unprepared, storms and shark infested waters?
+How often, without God, the world lures us into its seductive promises where success, real estate investments, a name for ourselves mislead, leaving us lonely and unfulfilled. unconsciously, we receive the worldly messages without discernment, ‘be this, do that, and be sure to keep up with the Jones’!
 My friend Lisa said to me one night, “gosh the world’s gravity pulls fiercely”.
 Sure, sometimes living the way of the world offers rainbows and leads to peaceful sandy shores — but the truth is, trusting in the world as our guide offers little guarantee.
+But with God, we’ll never be forsaken.

 German theologian and philosopher, Meister Eckart says, The soul has two faces; one that is permanently turned toward God, and the other faces the world.

 Creating a spiritual practice each morning means making a choice to encounter – to experience God.
 As Brother Lawrence says, it means practicing the presence of God.
 As we grow in our practice, we’re bound to reap God’s promises of peace, joy, comfort and blessings.
-But in essence, we soon understand that abiding, dwelling in God’s presence, is all we need — even without the perks.
-From this well of agape love, we can learn the language of God’s love, moving throughout the moments of the day, the week, the month, more aware, alert to the subtle whispers of promise, of holy direction, with God paving our way.
+We soon understand that abiding, dwelling in God’s presence, is all we need.
+From this well of agape love, we learn the language of God’s love, moving throughout the moments of the day, the week, the month, more aware, alert to the subtle whispers of promise, of holy direction, with God paving our way.

-Just as one might work out at the gym building and strengthening muscles to keep fit and healthy, likewise, our spiritual muscles need strengthening.
-When I neglect my spiritual practice, soon I hear my true self crying out from a desert wilderness.
-By then I got tangled in the fray of the masses, losing my inner voice of truth, landing in minefields of quiet desperation.
-My spiritual practice is a gift to myself, a sacred armor shielding me from the world when it wearies me, when it’s force tries to pull me into the eye of it’s storm.
+Just as one might work out at the gym building and strengthening muscles that keeps us fit and healthy, likewise, our spiritual muscles need strengthening.
+When I neglect my spiritual practice, soon my true self cries out from a desert wilderness.
+I feel more anxious.
+Depression sneaks in the back door.
+I find myself in minefields of quiet desperation.
+My spiritual practice is a gift to myself, a sacred armor shielding me from the world’s pull, anchoring me in the whispers of God’s quiet voice guiding, ‘go this way’, the best way, step by step, breath by breath.

 In his brief time on earth, in the face of determined persecutors, in a fierce world where the rich and powerful oppressed the poor and meek, Jesus standing firm in truth, justice and mercy, often went to quiet places to pray.

-We need solace to stand in truth.
-My daily spiritual practice leads me to destinations to sit beside still waters.
+We need adequate time communing with God to stand firmly in truth.
+My daily spiritual practice leads me beside still waters.
 By carving out a half hour each morning – that’s just a small sliver out of 1,440 minutes in a day – I launch my day from a springboard of grace.
 By creating sacred time and space each day, I begin the necessary process of letting go, letting God, surrendering all — shifting my focus from daily tasks, goals, and expectations, to enter the door of God’s greatness.
 On days when I’m out the door early, five minutes of surrendering my day to God proves a trustworthy anchor for the rest of my day.
 I even find myself continuing the practice as I drive, or during brief moments between meetings and daily routines.
-Overtime, my practice becomes as as natural as eating and sleeping.
+Overtime, my practice becomes natural, like eating and sleeping.
+It offers necessary nourishment from God, the omnipotent comforter.

 Meister Echkart said, “Emptied by the need to achieve, a person can be free to wait in the moment.
 He attributes it to “the highest way of being”.

 Each day, upon waking, usually by 5:30 am, I go downstairs to make my morning tea – green tea with vanilla soy milk and honey.
 Returning to the comfort of my bed, I begin my practice by simply propping myself up against two soft pillows.
 It’s really nothing special, no candles or flowers, no straight back.
 My bed space becomes as a sanctuary where I claim Godly time, a sacred space to meet silence, preparing to dwell on a sacred text or scripture, or simply surrendering all on my plate.
-By creating sacred place –one that’s comfortable, nurturing and a safe – we can unleash crabbiness, sensitivities, worries, fears and dreams into the great well of divine grace.
+By creating sacred place –one that’s comfortable, nurturing and a safe – we can unleash worries, fears, anxieties, and even our dreams, into the great well of divine grace.

 When you are on your beds, search your hearts and be silent.
 PSALM 4:4

 Often, when sitting preparing for my practice, my cat wraps himself around my neck like a scarf.
 Then I close my eyes, listening to my breathing and observing my thoughts.
 Sometimes these thoughts are like geese flying in a neat pattern, or like wild, noisy monkeys hopping from tree to tree, their screeching sounds echoing throughout the dark, tangled jungle of my mind.
 When this happens, and it does often, I simply allow the natural course of my breath and pattern of my thoughts.
-Sometimes silence will soon arise like dawn, yet other times, the monkeys will triumph – negative thinking, worry, and fears invade.
+Sometimes silence arises faithfully like the breaking dawn, yet other times, the monkey mind triumphs – negative thinking, worry, and fears invade.
+But I have learned, without judgment, to surrender them each time they arrive, into God’s loving embrace.

-When I’m fortunate enough to enter into the realm of silence, silence is a divine waiting room for God.
+When I’m fortunate enough to enter into the realm of silence, silence becomes a divine waiting room for God.
 Like sitting in the waiting room in a doctor’s office, I wait in silence for the great healer.
 Waiting is holy waiting, in God’s time, not my own.
-I approach silence like a child holding a rain bucket on a sunny day, eager, knowing, patient, receptive, awaiting the downpour with eagerness.
-If the rain doesn’t come, a child would return again and again.
-God’s grace cannot be forced.
-I sometimes wait minutes, days or weeks, faith holding me close — knowing God, like the sun, lives behind clouds, is present in our storms, and will never leave us or forsake us.
+I approach silence like a child holding a rain bucket on a sunny day, eager, knowing, patient, receptive, awaiting the downpour of God’s love and grace with eagerness.
+But God’s grace cannot be forced.
+I sometimes wait minutes, days or weeks for the burst of God’s love, faith holding me close.
+And I’ve come to know even when distant, that God, like the sun that lives behind clouds, is ever present, and never leaves or forsake us.
+This itself is enough.

-Some days when I’m overtired, when shifting hormones make me feel irritable and anxious, as if my brain is caught in a fog bank over the San Francisco Bay, or when my mind simply won’t rest, I don’t even try to wait for silence to join me.
+Some days when I’m over-tired, irritable and anxious, or when my mind simply won’t rest, I don’t even try to wait for silence to join me.
 Instead, I approach my sacred space like a dump truck unloading cargo.
 I simply sit, close my eyes, and unload my concerns before God, allowing them to fall from my shoulders like large sacks of sand or rocks.
-Other times, I’ll use my time to pray for a friend or loved one in need, troubles in the world, for a relationship I am struggling with, or nagging troubles I can’t seem to overcome.
+Other times, I’ll shift the focus from myself to others, using my time to pray for a friend or loved one in need, troubles in the world, for a relationship I am struggling with, or for insights on how I can be of service.

-However, when silence does welcome me, it’s as if I dive into in a crystal clear, warm, tropical ocean – like floating in a great womb — held by noiseless emptiness.
-The sound of silence is like the hum when I swim underwater, as if transported to another reality, a blissful dream world.
+However, when silence does welcome me into God’s blazing peace, it’s as if diving into in a crystal clear, warm, tropical ocean – like floating in a great womb — held by noiseless emptiness and grand love.
+The sound of silence is like the hum when swimming underwater, as if transported to another reality, a blissful dream world.
 It strikes me how baptism in Jesus’ day, as in some Christian traditions today, one must go underwater and return to the surface, symbolizing new life.

-Silence is an infirmary for healing and hope, the giver of insight, the spotlight that shines on unconscious errors of thoughts and behavior.
+Silence, an infirmary for healing and hope, is a sacred space away from the world where we bring even our darkest selves and unconscious errors of thoughts and behaviors, welcomed for divine healing.
 As theologian and philosopher Dallas Willard says, “In this place of quiet communion, we discover again that we do have souls, that we indeed have inner beings to be nurtured.
 He says, as we deepen our practice, ‘soon our minds will return to God as the needle of a compass constantly returns to the north.”

 Cease striving and know that I am God.
 Psalm 46:10

-On the altar of silence, we can place worry, anger, unforgiveness, goals and plans in anticipation of God’s grace — knowing all is well, all will melt away or be molded by God’s love.
-Here, we can relinquish the fiery fears that consume us, and simply abide in the grand ocean of love.
+On the altar of silence, we place concerns, anger, hurts, and even goals and plans in anticipation of God’s grace — knowing all will melt away or be molded by God’s love.
+Here, we relinquish the fiery fears that consume us, and simply abide in the grand, unfathomable ocean of God’s mysterious wonderment.

 Go in Great Saints, go all the way in—go way down into the cavernous cellars, way up into the spacious attics, it is a vast room, this house where God is.
 Go into the deepest casements of withdrawal, of silence, of sainthood.
 Some must inhabit those inner rooms, and know the depth and heights of God and call outside to the rest of us how wonderful it is. — Celtic Prayer